schwittlick/tripoly/README.md

 ### questions

-    questions, how can ligo dry-run set Tezos.sender? how to make a pseudo random nr somehow? add timelock so player can only roll dice once per 5 minutes how to read the storage? prolly an api call to tzkt or bcd, to visualize the current state.
+    1. questions, how can ligo dry-run set Tezos.sender? (--sender)
+    2. how to make a fake pseudo random nr somehow?
+    3. how to add timelock so player can only roll dice once per 5 minutes
+    4. how to read the storage from a webapp? prolly an api call to tzkt or bcd, to visualize the current state.
     5. how can i check for a map as storage in a test?
+    6. how execute and return multiple operations.

 #### question 5